 The Orangerie

-The Orangerie is little jewel of a museum in the Jardin des Tuileries, best known for its display of the 8 enormous water lily paintings which Monet donated to the nation just at the end of World War One.
+The Orangerie is a little jewel of a museum in the Jardin des Tuileries is best known for its display of the 8 enormous water lily paintings which Monet donated to the nation just at the end of World War One.
 They were some of his last paintings, done when he was beset by personal and health problems and he left them to France in his will, intended as a symbol of peace.
 He requested that they should all be displayed together and he personally oversaw the setting up of the two rooms in the Orangerie to accommodate them.
 Here too is an impressive selection of works by other 19th century French artists including Cézanne, Renoir and Matisse.

 The musée d’Orsay

-The Musée d’Orsay is the big one!
-Over 5000 works cover the period 1848-1914 and the impressionists are the biggest draw of all.
+The Musee d’Orsay is the big one!
+Over 5000 works cover the period 1848 – 1914 and the impressionists are the biggest draw of all.
 There are plenty more paintings by both Monet and Berthe Morisot, such as Monet’s The Poppy Field and his Gare St Lazare and the picture for which Morisot is perhaps best known, Le Berceau, showing a mother watching her sleeping infant.
 And all the other main impressionist artists are represented, largely in chronological order, making this the best place to get an overview of the movement as well as to see lots of examples.

-Post Impressionists at the Musée d’Orsay
+Post Impressionism at the Musée d’Orsay

-3 More Places to Find Monet in Paris
+3 More Places to visit

 Listen to the podcast